exonum/exonum-python-client/CONTRIBUTING.md

 make html
 ```

-As you can see, those rules aren't applied to tests.
-That's because it will be too much useless overhead to keep test code passing all the lints.
+The mentioned rules do not apply to tests.
+Keeping test code passing all the
+lints will cause too much overhead.

-However, use a common sense when updating test code and try to keep it readable.
+However, use common sense when updating test code and try to keep it readable.